mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-45"></a>
 [Back to top](#top)
 ## CA-45 -- Rep. Mimi Walters (R)
+### Committees
+Mimi Walters is the #29 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $7,418,000.00 in SC HEP grants.